-Philip has funded healthcare for 57 patients in 10 countries.
+Philip has funded healthcare for 88 patients in 11 countries.

-Chang is a 41-year-old market seller from Cambodia.
-She has one son, one daughter, and enjoys cooking for her children and doing the housework in her spare time.
-Four years ago, Chang had an ear infection.
+Rachhan is a 12-year-old student with five siblings.
+His parents are construction workers in their province.
+Rachhan enjoys playing football and riding bikes with his friends.
+Six years ago, Rachhan had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Chang experiences hearing loss, infection, discharge, and headaches.
-She is not able to hear properly and experiences daily discomfort.
-Chang traveled to our medical partner's care center to receive treatment.
-On August 5, she will undergo a mastoidectomy procedure in her left ear.
+For this reason, Rachhan experiences ear fullness, headaches, hearing loss, and ear discharge.
+He shared that he does not want to go to school because he is ridiculed by his friends when the teacher scolds him for not listening.
+As a result he has poor grades and it is difficult for him to communicate with other people.
+His parents are worried, but cannot afford expensive treatment for him.
+Rachhan traveled to our medical partner's care center to receive treatment.
+On March 10th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-She says, "I hope that my surgery is successful and that my ear will heal and my hearing will improve."
+Rachhan was excited that he will start to feel better soon.
+He told us, "I hope that I can hear well and go back to school."